SteveHicksCH/ocr-web-prototype/README.md

 Tests can be found in the directory [src/test](./src/test).
 The framework used is [Jest](https://jestjs.io) along with [`Supertest`](https://github.com/visionmedia/supertest) to dispatch handlers that can have assertions made against the responses.
 Execute the following to run the tests;

   `npm t`

+## File Upload

+This is done using the `Multer` library (which is used within the Router since we only want it for one particular route).